GotHandlez/Massdrop/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  MaxPoints

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  The market consists of users with certain travel rewards credit cards that frequently use points to redeem hotel nights or airplane flights.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  This web service will provide users a convenient way of discovering what awards are available to them based on their rewards credit cards and destination of travel.

 ## Problem ##
   > Describe the problem your product solves.
+  When users travelling to some specific location have so many credit cards and amassed points, oftentimes they need to tediously check each individual hotel/airline's website to make an the most informed decision.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  This service centralizes all the users' credit card points so that they can see what is available to them at their travel destinations.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "This is madness!
+Now you can let MaxPoints determine what awards are available to you at your travel destination rather than spending hours researching yourself!"

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Select rewards credit card from a pre-populated, pre-approved list.
+  Input the number of points.
+  Enter location of travel, and dates
+  Search!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "Wow!
+This is so convenient!
+This app saved me hours of tedious research in finding which hotel I'll be staying at in LA!
+Highly recommended!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Personal credit card information is not needed, so the service contains little to no risk in using.
+Due to the higher security, users should keep track and update the number of points they have inside the app.